 2019 National Maritime Awards Dinner at the National Press Club 2 May 2019

-The National Maritime Historical Society and the National Coast Guard Museum Association invite you to join us as we honor three distinguished awardees at the National Maritime Awards Dinner on Thursday, 2 May 2019 at the National Press Club in Washington, DC.
+What a night!
+The National Maritime Historical Society and the National Coast Guard Museum Association celebrated the extraordinary maritime accomplishments of the Honorable Thomas J. Ridge, Admiral Jay L. Johnson, USN (Ret.), and Williams-Mystic: The Maritime Studies Program of Williams College and Mystic Seaport at the National Maritime Awards Dinner on Thursday, 2 May 2019 at the National Press Club in Washington, DC.

 Dinner chairs Denise Krepp and VADM Al Konetzni, USN (Ret.) and founding chairman Philip Webster were joined by hundreds of guests from diverse maritime fields – shipping and yachting, museums, government and the military, Coast Guard and Navy, business leaders and boat builders, educators and artists – an eclectic group of leaders exemplifying the iconic strength of how the maritime heritage will continue to shape our country’s future.